maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

 > Write down a general description of the qualities of the message you are trying to convey, and then look for typefaces that embody those qualities.

-\- Tim Brown, the Type Manager for Adobe Typekit, quoting Jason Santa Maria in the presentation [More Perfect Typography][Perfect Typography]
+\- Tim Brown, the Type Manager for Adobe Typekit, quoting Jason Santa Maria ([More Perfect Typography][Perfect Typography])

 ...According to Tim Brown he always begins a project this way.
 He starts with body text, "which gives tone for a piece," then moves on to markers like headers, "that give it personality and character."